 Terms of Conditions

-- The Customer’s terms and conditions shall apply only if these have expressly been agreed upon in writing.
+- The customer’s own Terms and Conditions shall only apply if they have previously been expressly agreed in writing.

 II.
 Conclusion of Contract, Contracting Parties, Statute of Limitations